sucv/wowdata/Readme.md

 ## Data Processing and Visualization
+Before the Python part, we have to manually correct some minor problems in all_weapon_supp.csv.

+The two pairs of weapons:

+- Fahrad's Reloading Repeater
+- Light Crossbow

+and

+- Stoneshatter
+- Fine Light Crossbow

+have to be swapped, so that each entries from the two csv files are well aligned.

+We also convert the csv files to xls files for safe keeping.

-The file wowDataMining.ipynb will do this job.
+The file wowDataMining.ipynb will do the rest job.

 Enjoy.